-It is possible to use an aerosol spray product specifically designed to detect PAH called PAK marker.
-The method for using this product is given in Appendix D. PAK spray triggers at a minimum of 125mg/kg of total PAH16 with a greater level of certainty above 150mg/kg.
-PAK spray can give false positive results.
-One instance of a false negative has been reported, the use of odour as an additional screening method is recommended although close personal contact should be avoided.
+It is possible to use an aerosol spray product specifically designed to detect PAH called PAK Marker.
+The method for using this product is given in Appendix D. PAK Marker spray triggers at a minimum of 125mg/kg of total PAH16 with a greater level of certainty above 150mg/kg.
+PAK Marker spray can give false positive results.
+One instance of a false negative has been reported.